MOLA: Enhancing Industrial Process Monitoring Using Multi-Block Orthogonal Long Short-Term Memory Autoencoder: Case Study

 Meanwhile, a comparison between ``full MOLA'' and ``MOLA no CUSUM'' shows that incorporating quantile-based CUSUM procedure greatly enhances the fault detection rate and speed for hard-to-detect faults of 3, 9, and 15.
-Again, taking fault 3 as an example.
-As shown in Figure \ref{fig8}, under normal and faulty conditions, the numerical range of one of the specific feature extracted from block 2 remains largely the same, making traditional distance-based monitoring statistics such as $T^2$ struggle to detect the fault.
-However, when plotting the distribution of the features under normal and faulty conditions, considerable changes can be noticed.
-Therefore, quantile-based multivariate CUSUM method, which directly targets the detection of distribution changes, significantly improves the accuracy and speed of fault detection under these scenarios.
-Furthermore, as shown in Figure \ref{table_TEPvariables0}, quantile-based CUSUM statistic can consistently detect fault 3 by continuously accumulating the monitoring statistic, which offers an additional advantage over other monitoring methods.
+Again, take fault 3 as an example.
+As shown in Figure \ref{fig8}, under normal and faulty conditions, the numerical range of one of the specific features extracted from block 2 remains largely the same, making traditional distance-based monitoring statistics such as $T^2$ struggle to detect the fault.
+However, when plotting the distribution of the features under normal and faulty conditions, considerable changes are noticed.
+Therefore, the quantile-based multivariate CUSUM method, which directly targets the detection of distribution changes, significantly improves the accuracy and speed of fault detection under these scenarios.
+Furthermore, as shown in Figure \ref{table_TEPvariables0}, the quantile-based CUSUM statistic continuously accumulates as fault 3 occurs and will not go below the control limit once an alarm is raised.
+This causes less confusion among plant operators in interpreting alarms and thus offers an additional advantage over other monitoring methods.